vsillan/game-server-programming-course/presentations/intro.md

 Web APIs play an important role in most online games

-Relational databases are _not_ commonly used in online games

-Online games that aim to be played by significant amount of players can _not_ survive without solid architecture behind them
+NoSQL databases are more suited for **global scale products**

+A solid backend is a must for a succesful online game

 Note:

-- It's important to understand the possibilities of **NoSQL** databases especially in terms of performance, availability and scalability
+- Import to understand NoSQL databases especially in terms of performance, availability and scalability
-- There are myriad of things that could be taught in a game server programming course.
-These are things that I feel generally apply to a great variety of projects - even outside games.
+- There are myriad of things that could be taught in a game server programming course
+- These are things that I feel generally apply to a great variety of projects - even outside games

 ---